MakeMeSenpai/Ant_World/README.md

 ### Previous Updates:
 {Last Update: 10/08/21}
-- 1.X.X (in progress)
+- 1.4.2 (in progress)
     - Adjustments to meta data, fixing website for screen sizes 1920 x 1080 to 2560 x 1440 sized screens, along with basic navigation.
 It's not perfect, but it's better than it was.
-    - Added Medium API to display most recently published blogs.
+    - Adjusted Cube to have a idling effect!
+Huge shout-out to @amberzaragoza for staying up til 2am with me to figure this stupid code stuff out!
     - Added basic content to other pages to make the website more lively.

 - 1.1.5